Nob1K/MICEforCATS-Extension/README.md

 That is an **18x reduction** in smooth expected calibration error over the raw baseline, on the 500-question held-out test split of the 2,500-question set.

-But well-calibrated confidence turned out not to be *sufficient*.
-MICE for CATs assumes the optimal action can be read off a threshold on a one-dimensional confidence axis.
-In the three-way setting that assumption breaks - the confidence distributions for `clarify` and `abstain` overlap almost completely:
+But well-calibrated confidence turned out to be *insufficient*.
+MICE for CATs assumes the optimal action can be decided using thresholds on a one-dimensional confidence axis.
+Our finding is that this is not true - the confidence distributions for `clarify` and `abstain` overlap almost completely:

 | Decision method | Test accuracy |
 |---|---|